freezernick/ue-gjapi-core/Documentation/index.md

 If you want to get information about trophies at runtime, you can use the "Fetch Trophies"-node.
 You can either get trophies based on defined ids or get all, achieved, or unachieved trophies.
-It will return an array of [FTrophyInfo structs](api/blueprints/structs.md#ftrophyinfo).
+It will return an array of [FGJTrophyInfo structs](api/blueprints/structs.md#FGJTrophyInfo).

 ![](https://user-images.githubusercontent.com/27819706/98440870-998d8180-20fb-11eb-938a-d6d196a9fb93.png)